 Modern peña in one of the city’s trendiest streets, dishing out food, draught beer and folk music shows.
 Shows cost $200–300, but credit cards are accepted.
 Reservations recommended (taken from 7pm daily).
 Shows usually start around 10.15pm.

 Salta’s central square, Plaza 9 de Julio, is one of the country’s most harmonious.
 Surrounded on all four sides by graceful, shady recovas, or arcades, under which several café terraces lend themselves to idle people-watching, it’s a great place to while away an hour or two.
 The well-manicured central part of the square is a collection of palms and jacarandas, fountains and benches, plus a quaint, late nineteenth-century bandstand and an equestrian statue of independence hero Juan Antonio de Arenales.
 Around it stand the city’s Neoclassical cathedral, the Teatro Provincial (the beautifully renovated Cine Victoria of 1940), the snow-white Cabildo and two of the city’s best museums.

 Museo de Arqueología de Alta Montaña (MAAM)

 the children at the end of the fifteenth century, are on display in the museum’s other rooms, where the temperature and humidity are kept artificially low – bring something warm to wear.
-The exhibit is both scientific and didactic, including a video about the expedition, displays of textiles and the like, but it is no musty old-fashioned museum.
-The ground-floor bookshop is prime hunting ground for souvenirs, mostly of very high quality, while the marvellous cafeteria, offering local specialities, is open daily from 8am to midnight.
+The exhibit is both scientific and didactic, including a video about the expedition, displays of textiles and the like (the English labels are also very good).
+Check out also the exhibit on La Reina del Cerro (“Queen of the Hill”), the deteriorated remnants of another Inca mummy discovered on Cerro Chuscha in 1920 and illegally trafficked in subsequent years.

 Earthquakes and the Fiesta del Milagro